phoenix-rtos/phoenix-rtos-doc/devices/interface.md

 ## Message types

-There are several standard types of messages, although device driver servers need to implement an only subset of them.
+There are several standard types of messages, although device driver servers need to implement only a subset of them.
-With every message type there are 3 common fields:
+With every message type, there are 3 common fields:

 - _`type`_ - type of message,
 - _`pid`_ - process ID of sender,